genome-spy/genome-spy/docs/grammar/mark/rect.md

     **Default value:** `0`

-`offsetX`
+`xOffset`
 : Type: Number

-    Offsets of the x and x2 coordinates in pixels.
+    Offsets of the `x` and `x2` coordinates in pixels.
 The offset is applied after the viewport scaling and translation.

     **Default value:** `0`

-`offsetY`
+`yOffset`
 : Type: Number

-    Offsets of the x and x2 coordinates in pixels.
+    Offsets of the `y` and `y2` coordinates in pixels.
 The offset is applied after the viewport scaling and translation.

     **Default value:** `0`